tarsil/saffier/docs/migrations/discovery.md

 ```

 !!!
 Tip
-    The `application` can be anything from Esmerald, Starlette, Sanic and even FastAPI.
+    The `application` can be anything from Ravyn, Starlette, Sanic and even FastAPI.

-The structure above of `myproject` has a lot of files and the one higlighted is the one that
+The structure above of `myproject` has a lot of files and the one highlighted is the one that
-contains the application object with the [Migration](./migrations.md#migration) from Saffier.
+contains the application bootstrap where Saffier sets the active `Instance`.

 ### How does it work?